vmware-archive/projectmonitor/README.md

 GitHub account, repository, and optionally branch name for the codebase being built in Travis.

-### Auto-start for Ubuntu
-In order to have projectmonitor start when the machine boots, modify the startup scripts.
-In the following example, we have modified /etc/rc.local on an Ubuntu 10.04 server (change paths & userids as needed):

-    # need to set PS1 so that rvm is in path otherwise .bashrc bails too early
-    su - pivotal -c 'PS1=ps1; . /home/pivotal/.bashrc; cd ~/projectmonitor/current; bundle exec thin -e production start -c /home/pivotal/projectmonitor/current -p7990 -s3; bundle exec rake start_workers[6]'

 ### Importing and Exporting Configurations
 You can export your configuration for posterity or to be transferred to another
 host: